Joseph Francis Shea: Reassignment

 At that point, Shea's superiors felt forced to take a more direct approach.
-On April 7 it was announced that Shea would be transferred to NASA headquarters in Washington, D.C. to serve as George Mueller's deputy in the Office of Manned Space Flight.
-He was replaced as chief of the Apollo Spacecraft Program Office by George Low While Shea had already acted as Mueller's de facto deputy in Florida during the investigation, the reality of this permanent posting was very different.
-When Shea's reassignment was announced, one of his friends gave an anonymous interview to Time magazine in which he said that "if Joe stays in Washington, it'll be a promotion.
+On April 7, it was announced Shea would be transferred to NASA headquarters in Washington, D.C. to serve as George Mueller's deputy in the Office of Manned Space Flight.
+He was replaced as chief of the Apollo Spacecraft Program Office by George Low.
+While Shea had already acted as Mueller's de facto deputy in Florida during the investigation, the reality of this permanent posting was very different.
+When Shea's reassignment was announced, one of his friends gave an anonymous interview to Time magazine in which he said "if Joe stays in Washington, it'll be a promotion.
 If he leaves in three or four months, you'll know this move amounted to being fired."

-Shea accepted the reassignment reluctantly, feeling that "it was as if NASA was trying to hide me from the Congress for what I might have said".
-Once in the job, he grew increasingly dissatisfied with a posting that he considered to be a "non-job", later commenting that "I don't understand why, after everything I had done for the program ...
+Shea accepted the reassignment reluctantly, feeling "it was as if NASA was trying to hide me from the Congress for what I might have said".
+Once in the job, he grew increasingly dissatisfied with a posting he considered to be a "non-job", later commenting "I don't understand why, after everything I had done for the program ...
 I was only one that was removed.
 That's the end of the program for me."
-Only six months after the fire, and some two months after taking his new position, Shea left NASA in order to become a Vice President at the Polaroid Corporation in Waltham, Massachusetts.
+Only six months after being fired, and some two months after taking his new position, Shea left NASA in order to become a vice president at the Polaroid Corporation in Waltham, Massachusetts.
 He was never called to testify before the congressional inquiry into the fire.